Kerala CM Pinarayi Vijayan turns 78; leaders extend greetings

 People from various walks of life including political figures took to social media to extend their birthday greetings to the Kerala CM.

-Malayalam superstar Mammootty, who is close to Vijayan, shared a photo of him with the CM in his Facebook and wished him happy birthday.
+Malayalam superstar Mammootty, who is close to Vijayan, shared a photo of him with the CM on his Facebook page and wished him a happy birthday.
+Veteran actor and MNM party President Kamal Haasan also took to the microblogging site to wish CM Vijayan.
+Happiest Birthday greetings to my friend and comrade @pinarayi vijayan.
+I join my Keralite brothers and sisters in wishing you success as you lead Kerala to further glories, he said.

 State PWD minister and Vijayan's son-in-law P A Muhammed Riyas also took to social media to extend greetings on the day.

-In his FB post, Riyas described him as "comrade" and posted a photo of the Chief Minister.
+In his FB post, Riyas described Vijayan as "comrade" and posted a photo of the CM.

 Deccan Herald News now on Telegram - Click here to subscribe